-We're challenging you to create new and exciting resonator instruments using paint can lids!
-Whether its sinking a lid into your favorite cigar box guitar design or coming up with some new and wild musical invention, you should build to impress!
+In 2017, we challenged you to create new and exciting resonator instruments using paint can lids!
+Whether its sinking a lid into your favorite cigar box guitar design or coming up with some new and wild musical invention, you built to impress!

 Replies are closed for this discussion.

 I am having a hard time with getting 2 images sent.
 At any rate, all CBG builders should have a "beater" that they carry with them in their truck.
 This is my beater.
 The neck is the first neck I ever built.
 I have had several bodies on it.
 This one is home made of exotic wood that I call "van wood".
 It is wood that I found in the back of my van.
 I wanted a rather large body.
 I tried several schemes for a resonator and found the paint can lid to be the most pleasing.
 However, I wasn't completely satisfied with the sound.
 So I "stressed" it by going around the lip with a ball pein hammer.
 I like the sound now.
 I'll try to get the 2nd photo uploaded.

 Neck is Oak as is the fretboard.
 Finish on neck is Tung oil.
 Sounds good and is holding up well.

 This is my latest build and my first Paint Can Lid Reso CBG